-Helping students understand how the Court uses precedent is an important aim of this book.
-Thus, it retains most citations to cases that have already appeared in the book.
+Helping students understand how the Supreme Court uses precedent is an important aim of this book.
+Thus, it retains most citations to cases that appear earlier in the book.
 Citations to other cases are also sometimes retained, especially when the context would make it awkward or confusing to delete them or when the case appears later in a related context.

-When an opinion or a note cites a case that has already appeared in the book, a supra. cite is provided, but only the first time that opinion or note cites that earlier case.
+When an opinion or a note cites a case that has already appeared in the book, a supra cite is provided, but only the first time that opinion or note cites that earlier case.
 If the cited case has appeared as a full-blown excerpt, the citation will include only the year the case was decided and its chapter location.
-If the cited case has appeared only in a previous note, the citation will also include the full U.S. Reports citation, to allow students to locate it more easily.
-If an opinion or note cites a case that appears later in the book, no infra. reference to that later chapter is provided, on the theory that students have not yet encountered the cited case and thus cannot evaluate the Court's use of it.
+If the cited case has appeared only in a previous note, the later reference will also include the full U.S. Reports citation, to allow students to locate it more easily.
+If an opinion or note cites a case that appears later in the book, infra references are sometimes provided, especially if the later note or excerpt is relevant to the reason that case was cited at the earlier place.
 Pin cites (i.e., cites to particular pages in the Court's opinion) are generally omitted, except (again) where the context demands they be retained.